 - QWERTY-Style Keyboard

 Sol-20 was among the first computers to introduce the keyboard interface.
-Unlike previously designed computers like the Altair 8800 that lacked a keyboard, using Sol-20 is much easier, and you can quickly key in commands.
+Unlike previously designed computers like the Altair 8800 that lacked a keyboard, using Sol-20 is much easier, and you could quickly key in commands.

 - UHF Connector and Composite Video